 Roy Gibson had a dream and that was to preserve the heritage of the indigenous people of his region and to give an opportunity to his community to be involved in a positive project they could take ownership of.
 This dream became a reality when he acquired the land and backers helped him build the 20 million dollar Mossman Gorge Centre.

 We went on a guided Dreamtime Walk through the Daintree Rainforest.
 Before we entered we took part in a smoke ceremony and asked for welcome and protection from the spirits.
-Along the way, we looked at communication rocks, medicinal plants, tools and other unique aboriginal traditions and ways of life.
+Along the way, we looked at communication rocks, medicinal plants, tools, and other unique aboriginal traditions and ways of life.
 The Aboriginal people have some of the most resourceful and unique techniques in all areas of life that helped them to not only survive but thrive in the often harsh landscapes of Australia.

-Cape Tribulation Great Barrier Reef Snorkel
+Ocean Safari Tour: Cape Tribulation Snorkel

 This short trip with Ocean Safari is a great way to snorkel the reef without the crowds of Cairns.
 Much more chill much more relaxing.
 The Ocean Safari half-day tour costs $145, which is far less than in Cairns and doesn’t require the long ferry in and out.